 In partnership with the UK advertiser trade body ISBA we’ve developed a global first – guidelines to get you started with trading on viewability.
-We believe this should be a key build on the industry’s digital supply chain programme in 2018.
+We believe this should be a key build on the industry’s digital supply chain programme.
 We also think it is an essential part of the future of brand advertising.

 The guidelines are a global first – no other market or consultancy has such a framework – so we want to ensure it is a dynamic document that can be updated as we get feedback from the market and as the approach is increasingly adopted in 2018, as we are sure it will be.

 There are already several precedents on viewability in the market.
 It has become something of a cliché when making predictions to say, ‘the future is already here – it’s just not very evenly distributed’.
 In this case, though, we think William Gibson’s remark is wholly applicable.

 The US Media Ratings Council gave ‘viewability’ the green light as a trading criterion for online ads some years ago, and it is well known in the industry that several global players have implemented this model, including Unilever and Proctor & Gamble.
 There is also the precedent that, in 2015, the largest media agency in Austria, Mediacom, persuaded a majority of publishers to sell their inventory on the basis of an independent viewability definition agreed by many of the leading advertisers in that market.